junxit/us-congress-bills-117/metadata.md

 - 2022-06-07 — Placed on the Union Calendar, Calendar No. 262.
 - 2022-06-07 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 117-348.
 - 2022-06-07 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 117-348.
+- 2022-06-08 — Considered as unfinished business. (consideration: CR H5402-5403)
+- 2022-06-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-06-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 392 - 28 (Roll no. 254). (text: 06/07/2022 CR H5298-5319)
+- 2022-06-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 392 - 28 (Roll no. 254).